nedzadk/nedzadk.github.io/_pages/about.md

 permalink: /about/
 ---

 Hi, my name is Nedzad and I am software developer.
-For the last 5 years my main focus is JavaScript and frameworks and libraries written in it.
-More detailed experience and technologies that I am comfortable with can be found bellow:

 ## Languages
 * JavaScrit